Uniting Indigenous Peoples

 Goodwill Ambassador for Indigenous Ideals and Influence

-In 2021 the flag was nominated by Globcal International as a "Goodwill Ambassador for Indigenous Culture" winning a small technology grant for being an "appropriate concept in its time and moment addressing indigenous justice, the environment and our future as people sharing a living planet" subsequently it was recognized by the Goodwill Ambassador Commission when it was listed as a "symbol for good-will and unity among indigenous nations and all people."
+In 2021 the flag was nominated by Globcal International as the "Goodwill Ambassador for Indigenous Culture" winning a small technology grant for being an "appropriate concept in its time and moment addressing Indigenous justice, the environment and our future as people sharing a living planet" subsequently it was recognized by the Goodwill Ambassador Commission when it was listed as a "symbol for good-will and unity among indigenous nations and all people."
 To further project the image of the flag representative of both diversity and unity we began to establish a foundation with Globcal International in 2018.
-Now in 2022 the foundation we started represents one of many programs of Ecology Crossroads aimed at protecting and restoring ecosystems.
+Now in 2022 the foundation we started represents one of many programs of Ecology Crossroads aimed at protecting and restoring ecosystems within native peoples territories.

 About Our FlagOur flag was developed as a symbol of unity for indigenous heritage around the world, to represent the universal cosmological spiritualism among all those who possess indigeneity with their nations, language, folklore, history and with the planet earth.
 Raising our flag anywhere on the planet shows solidarity toward the preservation of traditions, customs and cultures of indigenous peoples no matter where they live in the world.
 The flag has been recognized as a politically neutral symbol of indigenous rights activism.